Insights reporting is an add-on feature for Mavenlink. Please email your Client Success Manager to purchase Insights or request training.

 Here's a breakdown of each dashboard, including their most popular tabs and intended audience.

 Another popular dashboard, it gives you complete visibility into how effectively your billable and non-billable resources are being used across your company.
-Its most popular tabs are Utilization by Month, All Actual Hours Breakdown, All Hours Compare, and Productive Utilization.
+Its most popular tabs include Utilization by Month, All Actual Hours Breakdown, All Hours Compare, and Productive Utilization.
 It is intended for resource managers, managers, and directors.

 While you cannot modify or delete standard dashboards, you can clone them.
 Once you have cloned a dashboard, you can customize it by adding or removing tabs, changing their order, changing filters, metrics, and attributes of reports, and more, to get the information you need, faster.